saeidscorp/openshift-wildfly-cartridge/README.md

 # OpenShift WildFly Cartridge

-These instructions will get you up and running with **WildFly 10.0.0.Alpha5**.
+These instructions will get you up and running with **WildFly 10.0.0.Alpha5-Elytron1**.
+To run WildFly 10.0.0.Alpha5 instead, take a look at the documentation [here](https://github.com/openshift-cartridges/openshift-wildfly-cartridge/tree/wildfly-10).
 To run WildFly 9.0.1.Final instead, take a look at the documentation [here](https://github.com/openshift-cartridges/openshift-wildfly-cartridge/tree/wildfly-9).
 Alternatively, to run WildFly 8.2.1.Final, take a look at the documentation [here](https://github.com/openshift-cartridges/openshift-wildfly-cartridge/tree/wildfly-8).

 This cartridge is based on the JBoss AS cartridge found in OpenShift Origin [here](https://github.com/openshift/origin-server/tree/master/cartridges/openshift-origin-cartridge-jbossas).